vrahli/opentt/README.md

 ### Compilation

 Compile `all.lagda` to compile all files.
+It compiles with Agda version 2.6.2.2.

 ### Formalization